 If you left the accident scene in Pasco County, FL, contact an experienced criminal defense attorney immediately.
 An attorney can help you determine what you should do next.

 The officer might be looking for you and planning a surprise visit to your home or office to interrogate you.

-The investigator's goal is getting a full confession so that the crime can be prosecuted and you can be cited or arrested for the criminal offense.
-On the other hand, a criminal defense attorney can help you invoke your right to remain silent so that you are not charged with a crime.
+The investigator’s goal is to get a full confession so that the crime can be prosecuted.
+On the other hand, a criminal defense attorney can help you invoke your right to remain silent to avoid incriminating yourself.

 Attorneys for Hit and Run in New Port Richey, FL

 The attorneys at Sammis Law Firm are focused on criminal defense with an emphasis on crimes that occur in a vehicle.

 Those traffic crimes include DUI, hit and run, leaving the scene of a crash, street racing, and fleeing to elude a law enforcement officer.